 NOT permitted: Any caliber larger than .300 Magnum family including .325, .338, .375, .408, .416, & .50

-NOTE: NETT rifle ranges are for aimed, PRECISION FIRE ONLY
+NOTE: NETT 1-Mile rifle range is for aimed, PRECISION FIRE ONLY

 Shooting steel with any pistol caliber above .45, Smaller caliber Magnums are allowed: .44, .357, etc.

 Loaded firearms carried on or off the firing line.
 Active or Retired Law Enforcement Officers and LTC holders with current credentials may carry a concealed loaded firearm in a holster on or off the firing line.

 Any member demonstrating a lack of discipline, safe-conduct, professionalism, or regard for fellow members, will be evaluated by the management for appropriate action.

 Some of our rules...
 Not ALL of them

 1. Always Keep The Muzzle Pointed In A Safe Direction

 This is the most basic safety rule.
 If everyone handled a firearm so carefully that the muzzle never pointed at something they didn't intend to shoot, there would be virtually no firearms accidents.
 It's as simple as that, and it's up to you.